supabase/auth-helpers/README.md

 ## Development & Contributing

-Read the [development.md](./development.md) guide for more information on local setup, testing, and preparaing a release.
+Read the [development.md](./development.md) guide for more information on local setup, testing, and preparing a release.

 Using a `@supabase/auth-helpers-[framework-name]` naming convention for packages